AlirezaKToosi/BankApp/README.md

 perform transactions, and manage their balances.
 It consists of three main classes: `BankController`, `BankModel`, and `BankView`.

+User account:
+A user can be able to sign up to become a customer of the bank.
+In the signup process, the customer will have to provide a social security number and a password.
+Only a user that is above 18 is allowed to sign up for an account.
+These credentials will be used for login into the bank.
+A user can change their password after being logged in.
+The format which is used is as follows yyyy-abc
+The ‘abc’ is any 3 alphabetic character combinations.
+I.e no numbers or special characters.
+For
+example:
+1989-qwe
+1999-ppe
+2004-rtt
+The Password must be at least 8 characters and contain 1 uppercase, 1 lowercase, and 1 number

+Bank Account:
+A bank account is consist of an amount, transaction history and an account number.
+The last of which is unique.
+A bank account is connected to a user.
+The amount is not allowed to go under zero.
+The account number will consist of 4 random numbers followed by a short checksum value(this is a common feature for account- and card numbers).
+Note, the checksum will also be part of the account number.
+Here follows an example on how to calculate generate a new account number:
+• We generate 4 random numbers (1-9): 8 5 6 2
+• We summaries these numbers to generate the checksum.
+8 + 5 + 6 + 2 = 21
+• We concatenate these numbers to generate the account number.
+Account number: 856221

+Actions:
+1-Balance: Display the current balance of the account.
+2-Deposit: Update the account balance by adding the deposit amount.
+3-Withdraw: Validate the availability of sufficient funds in the account and Update the account balance by deducting the withdrawal amount and check to prevent the account balance from going below zero.
+4-Money Send:Validate the recipient's account number.Validate the availability of sufficient funds in the source account.
+Update the account balances accordingly and check to prevent the amount from going below zero.
+5-Transaction History:Retrieve the transaction history for a specific bank account and display the transaction history, 6-Change Password: Implement validation of the current password against the stored value.Hash the new password using SHA256 with a salt value and Update the stored password with the new hashed value.

+Data Storage:
+Both of User signup and transactions stored in separate files and the users information stored in different file for retrieving after each close of application so the app do not miss any user information.

 ## Class Descriptions

 ### BankController